reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ### R Forwards Taskforce
 The [R Forwards](https://forwards.github.io) task force was set up by the [R Foundation](https://www.r-project.org/foundation/) in December 2015 to address the underrepresentation of women and rebranded in January 2017 to accommodate **more under-represented groups such as LGBT, minority ethnic groups, and people with disabilities in the R community.**

+#### rOpenSci
+[rOpenSci](https://ropensci.org/about/) is an organization whose mission is to make scientific data retrieval reproducible.
+There is rOpenSci [Educators Collaborative:  What Educational Resources Work Well and Why?](https://ropensci.org/blog/2018/07/25/educollab-resources/) which provides resources to educators of the R language.

 ### R Communities Connected Network
 Below is a network of the R communities.
 We can see there is a tight network of collaboration.